panStamp/respira_fiware/docs/INTRODUCTION.md

 # The challenge

-RESPIRA Fiware is an open source air monitoring device for urban applications.
+RESPIRA FIWARE is an open source air monitoring device for urban applications.
 It is an evolution from precedent versions of RESPIRA designed by the company [panStamp](http://www.panstamp.com) and being deployed by the community since 2013.
 This version of RESPIRA has been created under the scope of the FIWARE IoT challenge 2019 launched by [Diputación de Badajoz](https://www.dip-badajoz.es/) and [Telefónica](https://www.telefonica.com/en/) by means of [FIWARE Space](https://www.fiware.space/).

 # FIWARE